JakubKepak/kiwi_airports/README.md

 ```

 ## Output
-Output is nested list of dictionaries.
+Output is a list of dictionaries.